elithrar/elithrar.github.io/_posts/2015-04-14-simple-scrypt.md

 ---
 layout: post
-title: simple-scrypt
+title: "simple-scrypt"
-categories: go, security
+categories: "go, security"
+published: true
 ---

 [simple-scrypt](https://github.com/elithrar/simple-scrypt) is a convenience wrapper around Go's existing scrypt library.
 The existing library has a limited API and doesn't facilitate generating salts, comparing keys or retrieving the parameters used to generate a key.
 The last point is a limitation of the scrypt specification, which doesn't enforce this by default.
 Using Go's [bcrypt](https://golang.org/x/crypto/bcrypt) library as inspiration, I pulled together a more complete scrypt package with some "sane defaults" to make it easier to get started.
 The library provides functionality to provide your own parameters via the `scrypt.Params` type, and the public API should be rock solid (I'm planning to tag a v1.0 very soon).